Boca Raton Drug Crime Attorney

 Kinds of Drug Cases

 A wide variety of offenses falls under the “Drug Crimes” banner.
-Drug possession, drug dealing, and drug trafficking are all criminal offenses in the Sunshine State.
+Drug possession, drug dealing, and drug trafficking are all criminal offenses in the State of Florida.

 Drug dealing is a more serious offense than drug possession.
 Drug dealing is any act of selling or delivering a controlled dangerous substance.
 Dealing drugs is a second degree felony for most substances in Florida.
 One notable exception is the sale and delivery of cannabis, which is a third degree felony.
 Contact our Boca Raton drug crime attorneys for more information.